sackn/diffeq/quantum.md

 \end{bmatrix}
 ```

 It's impossible to write as a product state and thus we call this scenario an entangled state.
 The qubits in some way rely on each other.
 The state of one qubit can't be confimed without the state of the other qubit.
+You may regonize that gates that act on a single qubit won't cause a pair of qubits to become entangled.
+However, gates that act on multiple qubits like the controlled not gate will cause bits to become entangled.

 **Bell Basis**